 Our location in the dance capital of the world is of unparalleled advantage.
 The vibrant artistic energy of New York City provides extraordinary cultural institutions and events, and our Greenwich Village community is home to some of the most famous jazz clubs, experimental performing arts spaces, film venues, and art galleries in the world.
 Only our university in our city will provide you with the opportunities to interact with world-renowned dancers and educators, allowing you to develop the personal and professional relationships that will prepare you to lead the field of dance education into the 21st century.

-The NYU Steinhardt Teacher Education Program is fully accredited by the Teacher Education Accreditation Council.
+The NYU Steinhardt Teacher Education Program is fully accredited by the Council for the Accreditation of Educator Preparation.

 Join our graduate programs page on facebook.